hpe-dev-incubator/hpe-dev-portal/content/blog/redfish-interoperability-profiles.md

 ## Introduction

-When I explain to an audience that the <a href="https://redfish.dmtf.org" target="_blank">Redfish® standard</a> requires the implementation of only a subset of the properties mentioned in the entire <a href="https://developer.hpe.com/blog/why-is-redfish%C2%AE-different-from-other-rest-apis-part-1/#data-model" target="_blank">data model</a>, I can see people looking at me with big eyes and this question in mind:
+When I explain to an audience that the <a href="https://redfish.dmtf.org" target="_blank">Redfish® standard</a> requires the implementation of only a subset of the properties mentioned in the entire <a href="https://developer.hpe.com/blog/why-is-redfish%C2%AE-different-from-other-rest-apis-part-1/#data-model" target="_blank">data model</a>, I can see people looking at me puzzled and asking themselves:

 "*What ? potentially, some BMCs in my data center do not implement the `FirmwareVersion` property and they are considered as compliant to the standard?*".